-This document is specific to the area of Cannabis Manufacturing, Packaging, Labeling and Holding Operations, and is presented in the form of a draft regulation.
-These recommendations are intended to establish a basis for oversight of entities that are engaged in any of these operations with regard to Cannabis and Cannabis-derived products.
-These recommendations are modeled generally after federal current good manufacturing practice for foods and dietary supplements, and focus on personnel, product acquisition, plants and grounds, relevant controls, recordkeeping, and other matters that can contribute to best practice in these operational settings.
+These recommendations establish a basis for oversight of entities that are engaged in manufacturing, packaging, labeling, and holding operations with regard to Cannabis and Cannabis-derived products.
+These recommendations are modeled generally after federal current good manufacturing practice for foods and dietary supplements, and focus on personnel, product acquisition, physical plant and grounds, relevant controls, recordkeeping, and other matters that can contribute to best practice in these operational settings.